Sophia Smith (college founder)

-Early life
+Life

 Born as the first daughter into a family of three boys, Sophia Smith soon became the caretaker for the following three children (all girls).
 A resident of Hatfield, Massachusetts, the 1800 census states that the town had 153 houses, 11 of which were owned by her relatives both on her father's (Smith) side and her mother's (White) side.
 After the death of her mother, the care of the household became the sole responsibility of her sister Harriet.
-After Harriet's death, she relied on her eldest brother, who acquired a sizable fortune, which she accrued following his death in 1861, and which she later used to found Smith College.
+After Harriet's death, she relied on her eldest brother, who acquired a sizable fortune.
+Smith accrued the fortune following his death in 1861, which she later used to found Smith College.

 Founding Smith College

 Deaf since age 40 and unmarried, Smith initially considered endowing her fortune to an institute for the deaf, but changed her mind when the Clarke School for the Deaf opened in Northampton, Massachusetts, in 1868.
 Encouraged by the Reverend John Morton Greene, she decided to endow a women's college instead.
 Upon her death on June 12, 1870, her fortune of $387,468 was willed to endow Smith College, which was chartered in 1871 and opened its doors in 1875 with 14 students.
-She also left money for the establishment of coeducational high school in her hometown of Hatfield, Massachusetts.
+She also left money for the establishment of Smith Academy, a coeducational high school in her hometown of Hatfield, Massachusetts.